-During the 2016 fiscal year, CXI added more than 407 new customer relationships representing 3,400 new transacting locations across the United States.
-These relationships are with financial institutions, MSBs and other corporate clients.
-Each relationship varies in the services utilized ranging from one or more of the following: foreign currency banknotes, international wire transfers, issuing foreign drafts, and clearing foreign denominated cheques.
-Increasingly, CXI has seen clients taking advantage of the company's ability to service multiple foreign currency services all on one online platform - CEIFX software.
-There are a number of factors that come into play when considering why companies switch to CXI.
-New customers
+During the 2017 fiscal year, CXI added 26 new client relationships representing 1,400 new transacting locations across the United States.
+These relationships are with financial institutions, MSBs and corporate clients.
+CXI has seen clients trending toward taking advantage of the company's ability to service multiple foreign exchange services all on one online platform - CEIFX software.